xcaparros89/rps-typescript/README.md

+#RPS-typescript
-# What is this project?
+## What is this project?

-Rock paper scissors games
+Rock paper scissors game

 ## Technologies used